Stochastic ODEs and stochastic linear PDEs with critical drift: regularity, duality and uniqueness: Abstract

 \subsection{Strategy of proof}

-In order to prove the regularity results we follow the approach of a priori estimates:\ we prove regularity estimates for the smooth solutions of approximate problems with smooth coefficients, be careful to show that the regularity estimates have constants independent of the approximation;\ then we deduce the regularity for the solution of the limit problem by passing to the limit.
+In order to prove the regularity results, we follow the approach of a priori estimates: we prove regularity estimates for the smooth solutions of approximate problems with smooth coefficients, be careful to show that the regularity estimates have constants independent of the approximation; then we deduce the regularity for the solution of the limit problem by passing to the limit.

-The strategy of proof is made of several steps which bear some similarities with the computations done in literature of theoretical physics of passive scalars, see for instance~\cite{GaKuVe}.
+The strategy of proof is made of several steps which bear some similarities with the computations done in literature of theoretical physics of passive scalars, see for instance~\cite{CHAGAWHORKUPVER03}.

-First, we differentiate the sgTE (we can do it because we deal with smooth solutions of regularized problems), with the purpose of estimating the derivatives of the solutions.
+First, we differentiate the sgTE (which is possible because we deal with smooth solutions of regularized problems), with the purpose of estimating the derivatives of the solutions.
 However, terms like $\partial_{i}b_{k}$ appear.
-In the deterministic case, \emph{unless $b$ is Lipschitz}, these terms spoil any attempt to prove differentiability of solutions by this method.
+In the deterministic case, \emph{unless~$b$ is Lipschitz}, these terms spoil any attempt to prove differentiability of solutions by this method.
 In the stochastic case, we shall integrate these bad terms by parts at the price of a second derivative of the solution, which however will be controlled, as it will be explained below.

 Second, we use the very important property of transport type equations of being invariant under certain transformations of the solution.
-For the classical sTE, the typical transformation is $u \mapsto \beta(u)$ where $\beta\in C^{1}(\mathbb{R})$: if $u$ is a solution, then $\beta(u)$ is (at least formally) again a solution.
-For regular solutions, as in our case, this can be made rigorous; let us only mention that, for weak solutions, this is a major issue, which gives rise to the concept of renormalized solutions~\cite{DIPELI89} (namely those for which $\beta( u)$ is again a weak solution) and the so called commutator lemma; we do not meet these problems here, in the framework of regular solutions.
-Nevertheless, to recall the issue, we shall call \textit{renormalization} this step: the fact that suitable transformations of the solution lead to solutions.
+For the classical sTE, the typical transformation is $u \mapsto \beta(u)$ where $\beta\in C^{1}(\mathbb{R})$: if~$u$ is a solution, then $\beta(u)$ is (at least formally) again a solution.
+For regular solutions, as in our case, this can be made rigorous; let us only mention that, for weak solutions, this is a major issue, which gives rise to the concept of renormalized solutions~\cite{DIPELI89} (namely those for which $\beta(u)$ is again a weak solution) and the so called commutator lemma; we do not meet these problems here, in the framework of regular solutions.
+Nevertheless, to recall the issue, we shall call this step \emph{renormalization}, namely that suitable transformations of the solution lead to solutions.
+In our case, since we consider the differentiated sgTE, we work on the level of derivatives of the solution~$u$ and therefore we apply transformations to $\partial_{i}u$.
+In order to find a closed system, we have to consider, as transformations, all possible products of $\partial_{i}u$, and~$u$ itself.
+This leads to some complications in the book-keeping of indices, but the essential idea is still the renormalization principle.